Skip to main content

 Best Practices

-For best results, keep enhance = true (default) to let Decart’s AI enhance your prompts.
-Only disable it if you need exact prompt control.
+Keep enhance = true (default) so Decart’s AI expands simple prompts.
+Disable it only when you need exact prompt control.

 Always test camera features on real Android devices.
-The emulator does not support WebRTC camera access.
+The emulator does not support camera capture for realtime sessions.

-Request CAMERA and RECORD_AUDIO permissions at runtime before attempting to connect.
+Request CAMERA permission at runtime before attempting to connect.
+(Realtime audio is not currently supported, so RECORD_AUDIO isn’t required.)
 Handle permission denials gracefully in your UI.

 API Reference